5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - Go to Misc > Boot and change `PickerVariant` to: `chris1111\Minimal` or `chris1111\Minimal-SSD`
 - Save and reboot

-To revert these changes, enter `Acidanthera\GoldenGate` as `PickerVarinat` and change the Flavour of the NVRAM Reset Tool back to `Auto`.
+To revert these changes, enter `Acidanthera\GoldenGate` as `PickerVariant` and change the Flavour of the NVRAM Reset Tool back to `Auto`.

 **NOTE**: For more Post-Install tweaks and tips, check out my small collection of [Config Tweaks](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/OpenCore_Config_Tweaks_EN.md)
 </details>